 The Village of Lisle began operating Red Light Enforcement Cameras at 2 selected intersections in June 2008.
 The intersections of Route 53 and Maple Avenue and Ogden Avenue and Yackley Avenue have been identified as "Red Light Photo Enforced" through signage.

-The village had 3 main objectives for implementing the program:
+The Village had three main objectives for implementing the program:

 To reduce the number of injury crashes resulting from right angle and turning collisions